TheMaster1127/HTH/DOCUMENTATION.md

 MsgBox, % "Result of nameOfFunc: " . nameOfFunc
 ```

+WARNING: NEVER NAME A VARIABLE THE SAME NAME AS A FUNCTION NAME

 ### Conclusion

 HTH follows the Allman coding style for consistency and readability.
 Its simplicity and versatility make it suitable for various programming tasks.